Group Programs

 Same form for all programs

-Learning in a group setting is intentional.
-Being alongside peers increases motivation, makes learning relevant, and provides real world opportunities to practise new strategies in real time and in naturalistic social contexts.
-These shared experiences help skills stick, build comfort in group environments, and support positive, neuro-affirming identity development — outcomes that cannot be replicated in isolation.
+Learning in a group is intentional.
+Being alongside peers increases motivation and provides meaningful opportunities to practise skills through activities, discussion, and real-life interactions — helping learning “stick” in everyday settings.
+These shared experiences also support positive, neuro-affirming identity development — outcomes that cannot be replicated in isolation.

-Skills are taught step-by-step and reinforced through purposeful, activity-based learning, with caregiver coaching to help young people generalise strategies and skills into home, school and community life.
+Skills are taught step-by-step and reinforced through purposeful, activity-based learning, with caregiver support to help generalise strategies into home, school and community life.

 Grades 1-3